ILMN Quantitative Stock Analysis

-ILLUMINA, INC. (ILMN) is a large-cap stock in the Scientific & Technical Instr. industry.
+ILLUMINA INC (ILMN) is a large-cap value stock in the Scientific & Technical Instr. industry.
 The rating using this strategy is 50% based on the firm’s underlying fundamentals and the stock’s valuation.
 A score of 80% or above typically indicates that the strategy has some interest in the stock and a score above 90% typically indicates strong interest.

 The following table summarizes whether the stock meets each of this strategy's tests.
 Not all criteria in the below table receive equal weighting or are independent, but the table provides a brief overview of the strong and weak points of the security in the context of the strategy's criteria.